spencerhuston/Petl/docs/petl/basics/variables_and_prims.md

 variable in a new scope.
 Likewise, _all_ statements that do not end in ```;``` will implicitly return a value.

-To declare a variable, use the following syntax
+To declare a variable, use the following syntax.
+Types are inferred.
 ```
 let a = 5
 ```